amirkeren/bluemix-workshop/README.md

 # Adding Cloudant NoSQL DB service to the application

+We will now provision a new instance of Cloudant NoSQL DB to be used as the database for our web application

 1. Go to the creation page of the Cloudant NoSQL DB service using [this](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/) link or search for "cloudant" in the Bluemix catalog

 2. Before creating the service make sure it is *bound* to the application you created in the previous step (do this by verifying that the drop-down box on the left under "Connect to:" has your application name selected)